 Thanksgiving After Divorce: 3 Tips for Co-Parents

 While divorce can be a struggle for families with children all throughout the year, Thanksgiving can be a particularly difficult time when parents can’t celebrate the holiday with their kids.
-The first few Thanksgivings can be especially tough for divorced families because it can bring to mind cherished memories of previous holidays and remind them their holiday traditions won’t be the same.
-However, Thanksgiving doesn’t have to be painful this year if you switch up how you celebrate now that you are a co-parent.
-Below, we explain three tips that can help you cope with the new reality of being a co-parent during the holiday season.
+The first few Thanksgivings can be especially tough for divorced families as they adjust to their new normal.
+Below, we explain three strategies that can help you cope with the new reality of being a co-parent during the holiday season.

 Tip #1: Stick to Your Parenting Schedule

-There are a variety of ways co-parents can fairly divide up Thanksgiving, as well as the rest of the holiday weekend.
+There are a variety of ways co-parents can divide up parenting time for Thanksgiving fairly.
 Here are some examples of common parenting schedules used for Thanksgiving:

-- Split time with the children on Thanksgiving and over the weekend
+- Both parents have equal time with the children on Thanksgiving Day and over the weekend

 - Combine Thanksgiving Day and the weekend into one holiday time and alternate each year